What is the Northeast Derby Convention?

 Yes!
-There are lots of seminars for coaches including a special all day session where you follow Smarty Pants, possibly the best active derby coach in the world, for one full day to see how she coaches different levels of skaters.
+There are lots of seminars for coaches including a special all day session where coaches follow on-skates classes and see how the same subjects are approached at different levels.

 Can I just come and watch and take notes?

-Yes, there are spectator passes available, and you'll be allowed to sit in on any and all of the classes and seminars and participate in all off-skates activities (like the parties).
+Yes!
+Spectator passes are available, and you'll be allowed to sit in on any and all classes and seminars and participate in all off-skates activities (like the parties).

 What is a Black & White scrimmage?